JoachimDunkel/streamlining_the_action_dependency_graph_framework/README.md

 To plot results, `plot_construction_runtime_line.py` and `plot_wait_action_removal.py` respectively.
 (manually change the file-name used in the script to the created evaluation result you want to plot)

+### Wait action impact remarks
+Please note that, due to cycles in the ADG on most scenarios, proper solutions for `eval_wait_action_removal_on_execution.py `can only be obtained for two specific maps in the benchmark.
+This limitation arose from a strategic decision to use this benchmark, which we were unable to correct before the deadline.
+However, we believe this does not affect the validity of our evaluation on the impact of wait actions or the ADG construction process.
+This clarifies why the full benchmark was not used.